On Families of Planar DAGs with Constant Stack Number: Complete Proofs for Section 3

 \item $\tw{E} \le 4$. \end{enumerate}

+Now we prove that the described invariants can be maintained.
 If $G$ consists of a single edge, then the base of the induction clearly holds.
-For the inductive case, consider a base edge $(s, t) \in E$ and choose the unique common neighbor of $s$ and $t$, denoted $x \in V$.
-Although all three operations can be applied on $(s, t)$, by symmetry, it is sufficient to study only \ref{op1} and \ref{op2}.
+In order to prove the inductive case, we consider a base edge $(s, t) \in E$ and choose the unique common neighbor of $s$ and $t$, denoted $x \in V$.
+There are three operations that can be applied on $(s, t)$: \ref{op1}, \ref{op2}, and \ref{op3}.
+By symmetry, it is sufficient to study only \ref{op1} and \ref{op2}.
 Depending on which edges of face $\langle s, t, x \rangle$ are utilized for the construction, we distinguish four cases; see \cref{fig:outerpath_cases}.
-As in earlier proofs we denote the graphs constructed on $(s, x)$ by $G^g$ and the graph on $(t, x)$ by $G^r$, and assume the graphs admit orders $\sigma^g$ and $\sigma^r$ satisfying the invariants.
+As in earlier proofs we denote the graphs constructed on $(s, x)$ by $G^g$ and the graph on $(t, x)$ by $G^r$, and assume the two graphs admit orders $\sigma^g$ and $\sigma^r$ satisfying the invariants.
 Notice however that, since $G$ is an outerpath, only one of $G^g, G^r$ contains more than two vertices.